From magnificent Istanbul to the beaches of the Turquoise Coast, here are the top places to visit in Türkiye. Shutterstock

 Best for rugged beauty

-A three-hour drive south will take you to the remote İshak Paşa Palace, passing by the fabled Mt Ararat (Ağrı Dağı) en route.
-Continue on to Van, where you can fuel up on one of the city’s famously elaborate breakfast spreads before visiting the fine museum in town and taking a day excursion to Akdamar Kilisesi, a masterfully decorated Armenian church and monastery complex on a small island in Lake Van.
+A three-hour drive south will take you to the remote İshak Paşa Palace, passing by fabled Mt Ararat (Ağrı Dağı) en route.
+Continue on to Van, where you can fuel up on one of the city’s famously elaborate breakfast spreads before visiting the interesting museum in town and taking a day excursion to Akdamar Kilisesi, a masterfully decorated Armenian church and monastery complex on a small island in Lake Van.

 8. Gallipoli and the North Aegean

-Best for WWI history and ancient Troy
+Best for WWI and ancient Greek history

 9. Safranbolu

-Best for Ottoman atmosphere
+Best for an Ottoman vibe

 10. Pamukkale